 Ceramic Coating Pros

 The pros of the ceramic coating are pretty detailed, but here we go:

-- Exceptional durability: While wax will last about six weeks, and paint sealants about six months, many high-quality nano-ceramic coatings can last anywhere from two to five years.
+- Exceptional durability: While wax will last about six weeks, and paint sealants about six months, many high-quality nano-ceramic coatings can last anywhere from 2 to 5 years.

 - Highly chemical resistant: A ceramic coating is made from quartz and other hard minerals that are exceptionally resistant to chemicals.
 This keeps the clear coat protected against these harmful agents.